 2.2 Geophysical Investigation of Aquifer Characteristics Using Resistivity Methods

-This study employed the Vertical Electrical Sounding (VES) technique to examine subsurface geological formations within the Perumatty Panchayat, focusing on characterizing aquifer properties.
+This study employed the Vertical Electrical Sounding (VES) technique to examine subsurface electrical resistivity property within the Perumatty Panchayat, focusing on characterizing aquifer properties.
+This technique works of the principle of Ohm’s law, which be expressed as:

+∆V=IR ∴ R=∆VI (1)

+Due to the non-homogeneity nature of the subsurface, the apparent resistivity (ρa) is estimated as:

+ρa=KR (2)

+Where k is the geometric factor (K-factor).
+The value of K-factor usually depend on the four electrode configuration (Fig 2), [1], [14].
+According to Fig 2; (AC=BD=L-a2 and CB=AD=L+a2. so that, the geometry factor for Schlumberger array, becomes:

+K=2πVI2L-a-2L+a-2L+a-2L-a-1 (3)

+Equation (3), can be expressed further, so that:

+K=π4L2-a2a (4)

 Field measurements were conducted with a Signal Stacking Resistivity Meter (Model SSR-MP-ATS) across 13 selected locations within the study area, as shown in Fig. 2, using the Schlumberger electrode configuration to acquire apparent resistivity data for subsequent analysis.
 Details of the VES locations are listed in Table 1.

 Table 1.
 VES location details